swapnilshrikhande/jQuery-Visibly/README.md

 edelim: ':', //Delimeter between the field ID and the values
 fdelim: ';' //Delimeter between the fields
 rdelim: '%' //Delimeter between the rules
+cssSelector: false //use css selector to select value source instead of input name or id selector eg ".className:value"

 ```

 ## Examples